Many small businesses are missing out on the huge potential within Google Business Profile.

 - See how many reviews a business has

-After setting up your Google My Business profile, your business shows up somewhere in the Google Maps results.
+After setting up your Google Business Profile, your business shows up somewhere in the Google Maps results.
 When you are just starting out, it is likely somewhere really far down the list.

 If you eventually show up in the Google Local 3-Pack this is a huge advantage for your contractor business.
 Homeowners can find you much easier and are more likely to use your services.

 Next, we see the Organic Search Results.
 They are shown by red arrows below.

-Organic search results show up for free.
-These results are based on how closely related your search phrase is.
+One of the main factors is how closely related your search phrase is (relevance).
 Search engine optimization (SEO) factors are also considered.
 SEO is a complex strategy that changes all the time.

 - Set up two-factor authentication for logging in to the account